monupareeklg/ai_hub/README.md

 - Artificial Intelligence with Python.(2017)
 - Python Machine Learning.(2015)
 - Artificial Intelligence with Python: Your Complete Guide to Building Intelligent Apps Using Python 3.x, 2nd Edition.
+- Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow: Concepts, Tools, and Techniques to Build Intelligent Systems

 # Structure of the Project